 Easter is one of the most inspiring times to visit Dalmatia.
 Local people slowly emerge from the winter hibernation, ready for one more bumper tourist season, many airlines begin their seasonal schedules and extended families come together to celebrate one of the most important Catholic feasts of all.
-Joy is in the air, combined with Spring optimism, and it is truly a magical time to visit – don't miss it!

 As one might expect, Easter is also a time of tradition.
 A week before Easter Sunday, palm branches woven into braids and olive branches are taken to be blessed at Palm Sunday mass.
 According to tradition, girls also wash their faces in water infused with flower petals, a symbol of rebirth which keeps young ladies fresh in mind as well as appearance.

 Good Friday is a day of abstinence and is characterised by a curious sound – silence.
 For the chiming of church bells stops from the evening of Maundy Thursday until Easter Sunday, a curious non-sound for regular visitors to Dalmatia.
 But do not worry, the enthusiastic peeling of the bells on Easter Sunday morning will more than make up for it!

 Good Friday is marked by a traditional meal of fish, with dried cod, known locally as 'bakalar', the speciality.
 Soaked in water for 24 hours and more, the cod is cooked with garlic and potatoes, producing a distinctive taste which has been enjoyed for generations in Dalmatia.